-Cape Jourimain Nature Centre is located within the 621 hectare Cape Jourimain National Wildlife Area and operates under a lease agreement with the Canadian Wildlife Service.
+Cape Jourimain Nature Centre is located within a 621-ha National Wildlife Area and operates under a lease agreement with the Canadian Wildlife Service.
 It encompasses encompasses Jourimain Island, Trenholm Island, Oak Island, and part of the mainland.

-- Shrubby field communities that occupy old agricultural sites;
+- Shubland – that occupy old agricultural sites;

-- Freshwater marshes created by dams made by people and beavers;
+- Freshwater marshes – created by dams which were made by both people and beavers;